scottwiles/salary_prediction/README.md

 ![yearsExperience prediction impact](./img/prediction-behavior-yearsExperience.jpg)

-We can see that values around `12` `yearsExperience` are close to the overall average and will not change the overall prediction by much.
+We can see that values around `12` `yearsExperience` are close to the overall average and will not change the final prediction by much.
 Values close to `0` or close to `24` will decrease or increase the predicted amount by the most, respectively.

 Let's run through a full example by predicting the salary of a `MANAGER` with `0` `yearsExperience`.

-*Baseline prediction steps:*
+**Baseline prediction steps:**
 1. `$115k` starting point - the overall average `MANAGER` salary.
 2. Add `-$24k` - the relative difference of `0` `yearsExperience` vs overall.
 3. The final predicted salary in this case is then: `$91k`